 An eligible employee who is the spouse, son, daughter, parent, or next of kin of a covered service member who is recovering from a serious illness or injury sustained in the line of duty on active duty is entitled to up to 26 weeks of leave in a single 12-month period to care for the service member.
 This provision became effective immediately upon enactment.
 This military caregiver leave is available during “a single 12-month period” during which an eligible employee is entitled to a combined total of 26 weeks of all types of FMLA leave.

-In the event of a sustained illness or disability, short-term disability insurance (paid leave) is available following the use of accumulated sick leave.
+In the event of a sustained illness or disability, short-term disability insurance is available following a 30-day waiting period.
 Long-term disability is available after short-term disability ends.

 Sick leave, compensatory time, or vacation may be used for medical appointments.